-- E. Services provided by Hospital based physicians and billed by the Hospital are covered by this policy.
-Services provided by non-CHC employees or other independent contractors (e.g., private, physicians, physician practices, anesthesiologists, radiologists, pathologists, etc., depending on the circumstances) are not covered by this policy. - F. The patient/guarantor shall be informed that the financial assistance eligibility will apply to service rendered for 90 days after approval.
-Patient financial records shall be flagged to indicate future services shall be written off in accordance with the financial assistance determination. - G. Designated staff will meet with patients who request financial assistance to determine if they meet preliminary criteria for assistance. - 1.
-All hospital applications will be processed within two business days and a determination will be made as to probable eligibility.
-To facilitate this process, each applicant must provide information about family size and income. - 2.
-The hospital will provide a statement of conditional approval that will let applicants know what paperwork is required for a final determination. - H. Patients/guarantors shall be notified when CHC determines the amount of financial assistance related to services provided by CHC. - I. Patients/guarantors shall be informed in writing if financial assistance is denied, and a brief explanation shall be given for the determination provided.
+- G. In cases where a patient's amount of reduced cost care may be calculated using more than one of the above, the amount which best favors the patient shall be used. - H. Patients/guarantors shall be notified when CHC determines the amount of financial assistance eligibility related to services provided by CHC.
+Patients/guarantors shall be advised that such eligibility does not include services provided by non-CHC employees or other independent contractors (e.g., private, physicians, physician practices, anesthesiologists, radiologists, pathologists, etc., depending on the circumstances).
+The patient/guarantor shall be informed that the financial assistance eligibility will apply to service rendered for 90 days after approval.
+Patient financial records shall be flagged to indicate future services shall be written off in accordance with the financial assistance determination.
+Patients/guarantors shall be informed in writing if financial assistance is denied and a brief explanation shall be given for the determination provided.
 Patients/guarantors shall be informed of the mechanism for them to request a reconsideration of the denial of free or reduced care.
-A copy of the letter shall be retained in the confidential central file, along with the patient/guarantor's application.

-- J. Financial assistance eligibility decisions can be made at any time during the patient's interaction with the hospital or the hospital's billing agents as pertinent information becomes available. - K. Emergency room patients with a healthcare credit score below 534 will qualify for financial assistance upon completion of a state Medical Assistance Primary Adult Care (PAC) application. - L. Patients referred to Carroll Home Care or Carroll Hospice from Carroll Hospital Center will be automatically eligible based on qualifying for hospital financial assistance.
+A copy of the letter shall be retained in the confidential central file, along with the patient/guarantor's application. - I. Financial assistance eligibility decisions can be made at any time during the patient's interaction with the hospital or the hospital's billing agents as pertinent information becomes available. - J. Emergency room patients with a healthcare credit score below 534 will qualify for financial assistance upon completion of a state Medical Assistance Primary Adult Care (PAC) application. - K. Patients referred to Carroll Home Care or Carroll Hospice from Carroll Hospital Center will be automatically eligible based on qualifying for hospital financial assistance.